A Look Back at the 2023 ENSAI Economics Days

 Morten Ravn (University College London), “Foreign Portfolios and Domestic Business Cycles with Heterogeneous Agents”

 Details on the program, members of the organizing committee can be found at the permanent workshop website.
-Complete video coverage and photos will be available shortly.
+Video coverage is available on ENSAI’s YouTube channel.

 Find out more about research at ENSAI.